-If you're looking for the best area to live in Bangkok, first you should ask yourself a few questions :
+If you're looking for the best area to live in Bangkok, first you should ask yourself these questions :

 - 💼 Where's my office?
 Because traffic is the worst thing in Bangkok and if you don't want to lose hours every day on your commute, you might want to look for something as close as possible to your office.